Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 George Dean: George Dean and Co.’s second shop was formerly the Manchester and Salford County Bank, and during the late 1990s, retained its original stained glass windows and mosaic floors.
 It has lain empty for several years and has been the subject of possible conversions into bar/restaurant space.
 Thankfully, the stained glass windows remain intact and – as far as we know – its original interior remains undisturbed.

 Citizens’ Advice Bureau: till the start of the 1990s, the double unit housed Stalybridge’s CAB unit.
-It was also Stalybridge’s first Labour Exchange before moving to more commodious premises in the 1930s on Waterloo Road (now today’s JobCentrePlus).
+It was also Stalybridge’s first Labour Exchange before moving to more commodious premises in the 1930s on Waterloo Road.
+It is now occupied by Deli Felice, an excellent bistro with a semi open eating area facing the River Tame.

 The Talbot: spacious Tetley’s house popular with live musicians and bikers.
 It was also a fantastic vantage point for watching the Whit Walks and Stalybridge Carnival.
 After being empty for a couple of years, it was engulfed by an extension of The Central Hall, home to the Cosmo Bingo Club since 1980.

 Boot’s The Chemist: Jesse Boot’s Stalybridge branch was on the corner of Market Street and Melbourne Street.
-After closing in the mid 1970s, it has been a bicycle shop and a mortgage shop.
-Today, it is the SunSpot tanning shop.
+After closing in the mid 1970s, it has been a bicycle shop, a mortgage shop. and the SunSpot tanning shop.
+It is now one of two units occupied by Rascals Pet Grooming Studio.

-Darryl Bates Hairdressers: at the top end of the market, Darryl Bates’ salon occupied today’s Lions Bar.
+Darryl Bates Hairdressers: at the top end of Market Street, Darryl Bates’ salon occupied today’s Lions Bar.
 After leaving Stalybridge, they moved to a unit in The Arcades, Ashton-under-Lyne opposite the Council Offices.

-The Bulls Head: till the late 1980s, The Bulls Head was a Wilsons pub before becoming Gruber Garratt’s Solicitors.
+The Bulls Head: till the late 1980s, The Bulls Head was a Wilsons pub before becoming Cheethams House.
+Garratt’s Solicitors is the main occupant.

 Martin’s Bank: before acquisition by Barclays in 1965, Martin’s Bank was a go-ahead retail banking business based in Manchester.
 Stalybridge’s branch was on the corner of Waterloo Road opposite the War Memorial and Town Hall.
-Following Barclays’ integration of Martin’s Bank branches in 1970, it closed with accounts moving to the present Melbourne Street branch.
+Thompson and Cooke Solicitors’ office is based there.

 Brocklehurst’s Newsagents: a traditional newsagent, closed 1999.
 Also quoted in GM Buses’ timetables as an outlet for their Busabout season tickets.
 Now the Capelli E Moda beauty salon.